dickinson-comp130/COMP130/docs/classes/class03.md

     - Relief: [Sahana](https://sahanafoundation.org) or [Ushahidi](https://www.ushahidi.com)
     -	Microfinance: [Mifos](https://mifos.org)
     - Food: [Open Food Source](http://www.openfoodsource.org)
     - If none of those appeal, you can try others from [this longer list](http://www.foss2serve.org/index.php/HFOSS_Projects).

-  Select one project and prepare to answer the following questions about it:
+  - Select one project from the above and prepare to answer the following questions about it:
     1. When, where and why did it start?
     1. What is their mission?
     1. What community are they serving?